idealabasu/idealab_jekyll_source/content/projects/archive/ben-shuch.md

 ---
 archived: x
-description: In this project we present a low-cost force-sensing quadrupedal laminate robot platform.
+summary: In this project we present a low-cost force-sensing quadrupedal laminate robot platform.
 The robot has two degrees of freedom on each of four independent legs, allowing for a variety of motion trajectories to be created at each leg, thus creating a rich control space to explore on a relatively low-cost robot.